OpenKH/OpenKh/docs/kh2/file/type/areadata.md

 #### If

 Conditionals for the script based on the entrance.
+Used most often in the Coliseum.

 #### Unknown1d